dzenis-h/Task-Upwork/README.md

 ## License 📄

 This project is licensed under the MIT License - see the [LICENSE](https://docs.google.com/document/d/11WK7tVoTFRMcWCuGZQCRWxEsDUEJ_6ArtfV-NjWcBCU/edit?usp=sharing) file for details.

+## Deployed 🚀

+The deployed version of this task can be found [here](https://task-two-xi.vercel.app).

 ## Credits 👏